ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ### Create a Database

 We’re going to start by creating a database.
 The way I prefer to do it is to use a `Docker` container.
-We will provide use a `docker-compose` which will automatically pass all needed parameters to the MySQL container.
+We will use a `docker-compose` which will automatically pass all needed parameters to the MySQL container.

 Prerequisites: